Affiliate Statement and a Caveat

 It can.
 Freezing might alter the gluten structure of your dough.
 Since gluten makes for a good rise, poor gluten structure results in a flattened loaf.

-Therefore, it’s best to use a flour with a higher gluten content if you plan to freeze your bread dough.
+Therefore, it’s best to use flour with a higher gluten content if you plan to freeze your bread dough.
 You might also consider adding 1-2 tablespoons of gluten flour in place of an equal amount of the flour your recipe calls for.

 Our whole wheat pizza crust recipe freezes well.
 Consider trying it for your next baking day!